 As with the installation, a BIM application’s update process should be easy.
-If updates are complex, users will more than likely skip the process.
-This can often leave behind a trail of bad results, as many updates which patch issues, or add new features.
-Updates need to be simple enough to ensure that BIM users continue to benefit from the hard work of the developers of the BIM software.
-When users don’t update, thus exposing issues, the BIM software becomes less and less reliable and secure (as well as missing out on new features).
-For BIM Track we decided to add an update button in the BIM Track addin as soon as new versions of the addins are available so that users don’t have to search for the installer.
-As for the BIM Track web platform, the updates are seamless and users can see a notice when a short downtime for upgrade must occur.
+If updates are complex, users will more than likely skip updating altogether.
+This can often leave behind a trail of headache-inducing issues, as many updates include patch fixes or add new features.
+Updates need to be simple enough to ensure that BIM users continue to benefit from innovations from their BIM software.
+When users don’t update and expose themselves to these issues, the BIM software becomes increasingly less reliable and secure.
+For BIM Track, we decided to add an update button in the BIM Track add-in as soon as new versions are available; this way, users don’t have to search for the installers.
+As for the BIM Track web platform, the updates are seamlessly and automatically performed.
+Users will only notice a very short downtime for the upgrade to occur.

-A BIM software is only as good as its user interface.
-If the user interface is not well thought out and well executed, people will have issues with using the BIM product.
-A well-designed user interface can often overcome a less-than-friendly underlying structure (or poor coding).
-But don’t bank all your hope on a good user interface, the software still needs to work as expected!
-Believe it or not, when BIM Track UI guys started designing the platform, they used to count the number of clicks users had to do to achieve the results to make the workflows as efficient as possible and don’t worry the code is a good looking as the interface!
+BIM software is only as good as its user interface.
+If the user interface is not well-thought-out and designed for easy onboarding, people will have issues with using it from the get go.
+An intuitive user interface can often overcome a less-than-friendly underlying structure (or poor coding).
+But don’t bank all your hope on a good user interface; the software still needs to work as expected!
+Believe it or not, when the BIM Track UI guys started designing the platform, they used to count the number of clicks users had to do to achieve the results to make the workflows as efficient as possible!

 Not only should a piece of BIM software work as expected, it should also be efficient.
-It should be optimized for specific tasks, it should be quick, and it should work seamlessly with underlying tasks and other BIM software part of the project workflow.
-From the users’ point of view, the BIM software should be an efficient means to completing their jobs (modeling, coordination, analysis, ect).
-A BIM software should not get in the way of completing a task, nor should it set up any roadblocks for users.
-The efficiency of a piece of BIM software is tied up with its intuitiveness.
+It must be optimized for specific tasks.
+It should be quick work seamlessly with underlying tasks and other BIM software that are part of the project workflow.
+From the users’ point of view, BIM software should be an effective means of getting their jobs done (modeling, coordination, analysis, etc.).
+BIM software should not get in the way of completing a task or generate any roadblocks for users.
+The efficiency BIM software is directly linked to its intuitiveness.
 BIM Track focuses primarily on open standards for interoperability to ensure bi-directional and multi-platform workflows are as efficient as possible.

 Pleasant, easy-to-navigate user interface

-The look and feel of a user interface is a slippery slope that BIM software designers tend to tumble down.
-When a BIM software designer opts to go with trends instead of what works, it makes for an unpleasant experience for the end user.
-The “Ribbon interface” design has worked for years but is long overdue for an update, but this update should not come at the expense of intuitiveness.
-A user interfaces’s primary purpose is to make an end user’s job easier.
+The look and feel of a user interface is a slippery slope that BIM software designers often tend to ignore.
+When a BIM software designer opts to go with trends instead of what works, it makes for an unpleasant experience for end users.
+The “Ribbon interface” design has worked for years but is long overdue for an update.
+Nevertheless, this update should not come at the expense of intuitiveness.
+A user interface’s primary purpose is to make an end users’ jobs easier.
 If the edgy BIM software interface design is counter-intuitive and inefficient, it fails the user-friendliness test.
-BIM Track nailed it with its edgier software interface which reminds “Google colors” to help user find relevant issue quickly.
+BIM Track nailed it with its edgier software interface which uses typical dashboard colours to help users find relevant issues quickly.

 Easy to troubleshoot

 No software is perfect.
-And when something goes wrong with a piece of BIM software, it’s important that the end user can call support and that support can resolve the issue.
-If the BIM software offers nothing in the way of troubleshooting, how is the end user or the administrator going to be able to keep the BIM software running?
-BIM Track has a forum and a live chat to help users troubleshoot their issues.
+And when something goes wrong with BIM software, it’s important that end users can call a support team that can resolve the issue in a timely manner.
+If the BIM software offers nothing in the way of troubleshooting, how is the end user or the administrator going to be able to keep the BIM software running smoothly?
+BIM Track has a forum and a live

 Adheres to standards

-Standards are created for a reason, to make inter-connectivity between BIM applications easy.
+Standards are created for a reason: to make inter-connectivity between BIM applications easy.
 Problems begin to arise when BIM software developers do not adhere to standards or develop their own file formats.
-The IFC format is an example of BIM format standard, but it often suffers because BIM software don’t comply immediately with standards set by governing bodies like buildingSMART.
-When users are affected by a lack of compliance to standards, they’ll face an unfriendly experience trying to get their BIM tools to communicate with BIM tools that do follow standards.
-BIM Track has released its support of the latest IFC4 format lately and currently support the latest version of BCF.
-There is no native file format with BIM Track so you can back up your data by exporting open formats at the end of the project.
+The IFC format is an example of the BIM format standard, but it often suffers because BIM software don’t comply immediately with standards set by governing bodies like buildingSMART.
+When users are affected by a lack of compliance to standards, they’ll face an unfriendly experience trying to get their BIM tools to communicate with other BIM solutions that do follow standards.
+BIM Track recently released its support of the latest IFC4 format and currently supports the latest version of BCF.
+There are no native file formats with BIM Track; you can back up your data by exporting open formats at the end of a project.

 How do you define user friendly?